BenCaiello/PalmettoBUG/docs/source/MakingPixelClassifier.rst

    excessive use of computer memory, and if the number is too large, you may crash your computer!

-..

    3).
 Sigma blurring & Quantile normalization.
 These affect the features passed into the classifier.
-Specifically, the sigma value is similar to the sigmas in a supervised classifier – it controls how blurred the channel features are – except here only 1 sigma is allowed.
+Specifically, the sigma value is similar to the sigmas in a supervised classifier – it controls how blurred the channel features are – except for unsupervised classifiers only 1 sigma is allowed.
 The %quantile normalization number determines how the data are normalized within each channel (default all channels are divided by their 0.999 / 99.9% quantile values).